cambridge-cares/TheWorldAvatar/Agents/FeatureInfoAgent/README.md

     - `queries`: This is a **required** array of objects defining a mapping between class names and the names of files containing pre-written SPARQL queries.
 Each object needs to contain the following string parameters:
       -  `class`: Full IRI of the class.
       -  `metaFile`: Name of the file (inc. extension) that contains the query to run when gathering metadata.
-      -  `timeFile`: Name of the file (inc. extension) that contains the query to run when gathering timeseries measurement details.
+      -  `timeFile`: Optional, name of the file (inc. extension) that contains the query to run when gathering timeseries measurement details.
     - `hours`: This is an optional integer parameter that defaults to 24.
 When set, timeseries data from the last N hours will be pulled (or all data if the value is set to below 0).
   - Add the aforementioned metadata and timeseries query files.